iksmada/MOOD-NAS/README.md

 ### GPU memory estimator

-In order to create a naive estimator to memory consumption and avoid the cumbersome work to rune the `batch_size` for each architecture under evaluation, we create a [dataset](batch_data.csv?raw=true) and a simple predictor using Polynomial Ridge regression.
+In order to create a naive estimator to memory consumption and avoid the cumbersome work to tune the `batch_size` for each architecture under evaluation, we create a [dataset](batch_data.csv?raw=true) and a simple predictor using Polynomial Ridge regression.

 #### How to use